Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ## 🔌 Step 3: Connect Your Device

-For Qualcomm: Boot into EDL Mode (use test point or ADB reboot edl or use volume up and down and power button)
+For Qualcomm: Boot into EDL Mode (use test point, ADB reboot edl or use volume up and down and power button)

-For MTK: Boot into BROM Mode (usually Volume+ then plug USB)
+For MTK: Boot into BROM Mode (usually Volume+ then plug USB or through test points)

 For other SoCs: Connect when your system exposes a serial COM device